Mosman

 Mosman demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Mosman's educational attainment significantly exceeds national and state averages.
-Among residents aged 15+, 59.3% hold university qualifications, compared to 30.4% in Australia and 32.2% in NSW.
-This educational advantage is led by bachelor degrees (38.0%), followed by postgraduate qualifications (17.5%) and graduate diplomas (3.8%).
+Mosman's educational attainment is notably higher than national averages.
+Among residents aged 15 and above, 59.3% hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
+The most common qualification is the bachelor degree (38.0%), followed by postgraduate qualifications (17.5%) and graduate diplomas (3.8%).
 Vocational pathways account for 18.2%, with advanced diplomas at 10.6% and certificates at 7.6%.

 Educational participation is high, with 28.2% of residents currently enrolled in formal education.
 This includes 8.7% in primary, 8.3% in secondary, and 6.6% in tertiary education.